Pressures Facing Commercial Truck Drivers

 Why Does This Matter When It Comes to Operating Large Semi or 18-Wheeler Trucks?

 It means a reduced ability to observe, assess and respond to the many dangers on the roadway.
-One of the most dangerous things about driver fatigue is the fact that it compromises a driver’s ability to assess their own performance or well being, making it far more likely that an accident or injury-causing incident might occur.
+One of the most dangerous things about driver fatigue is the fact that it compromises a driver’s ability to assess their own performance or well being, making it far more likely that an auto accident or injury-causing incident might occur.
 For example, a fatigued driver might not be able to recognize that they are drifting into other lanes of traffic, which can pose a serious threat to other drivers on the roadway.

 Unfortunately, that is when accidents occur, some of which resulting in severe personal injury or disability.